syeddhasnainn/zylu/README.md

 # Zylu - AI Chat Application

 A powerful, full-stack AI chat application built with modern web technologies and advanced AI capabilities.
-Zylu provides a seamless conversational experience with cutting-edge AI models, persistent conversations, and intelligent web search integration.
+Zylu provides a seamless conversational experience with cutting-edge AI models, and intelligent web search integration.

 ## ✨ Key Features

 ### 🤖 **Advanced AI Integration**

-- **Persistent Text Streaming**: Real-time streaming responses with conversation persistence
 - **Bring Your Own Key (BYOK)**: Secure integration with OpenRouter using your own API keys
 - **Multimodal Support**: Handle text, images, and other media types in conversations